 How to Use Outlook as a Helpdesk?

-While Outlook has its limitations, its built-in features are surprisingly effective for creating a basic helpdesk.
-The key is knowing how to set them up, and we’ll guide you through the process.
+Using Outlook as a helpdesk might sound unconventional.
+But its features are surprisingly effective for setting up a basic helpdesk.
+The key is knowing how to set them up and making the most of them.

 1. Shared mailbox